 Did you know that commercial buildings consume nearly 40% of the world’s energy and contribute almost 30% of global CO₂ emissions?
-Yet with thoughtful design and smart operations, any workspace can shift from an energy drain to a hub of well‑being, productivity, and cost savings.
+Yet with thoughtful design and smart operations, any green workspace can shift from an energy drain to a hub of well-being, productivity, sustainability and cost savings.

 Why Green Workspaces Matter